andrew/ultimate-awesome/README.md

 - [awesome-movie](https://github.com/nightink/awesome-movie) - Awesome movie.
 - [Awesome-Efficient-Video-Generation](https://github.com/oahzxl/Awesome-Efficient-Video-Generation) - A curated list of recent efficient video generation methods.
 - [awesome-oc](https://github.com/opencomponents/awesome-oc) - 👓 A collection of awesome resources about OpenComponents.
+- [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-adsorption](https://github.com/pauliacomi/awesome-adsorption) - Awesome list of open source tools that can help simulate, treat understand or disseminate adsorption data.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-libsm64](https://github.com/SuperSonicHub1/awesome-libsm64) - A collection of things made with libsm64.
 - [awesome-readings](https://github.com/techgaun/awesome-readings) - List of Awesome Research Articles on Computer Science and Technology.
+- [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
+Best practices of prompt enginnering for developers.
+AI-powered tools for coding and UX/UI design.
+Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [frbsoft](https://github.com/thepetabyteproject/frbsoft) - FRB Software List.
 - [awesome-sfmc](https://github.com/ttntm/awesome-sfmc) - ☁️ A curated list of awesome things related to Salesforce Marketing Cloud.